JoeJHoward/PHP-SQL-Builder/README.md

 <br/>

 ### Query Building

-The Builder class provides almost all SQL query statements by providing a wrapper around the Query class.
+The Builder class provides almost all SQL query statements by providing a wrapper simple class.
 The methods can be placed into three logical sections:

-- Query types
+- Query types - Set intial query type (e.g `select`, `delete`, etc... )
-- Query filters
+- Query filters - Filter query (e.g `where` )
-- Query organizers
+- Query organizers - How the results are formatted (e.g `limit`, `order_by` etc.. )
-- Query executions
+- Query executions - Run the query and return result

 #### Types